tatsuya/twitter/README.md

 ## Deployment

-For deployment, `Procfile` is packaged as a default default configuration for integration with Heroku.
+For deployment, `Procfile` is packaged as a default configuration to integrate with Heroku.
 If you are not familiar with Heroku I would recommend you to first read through the documentation of [how to get started with Node.js on Heroku][heroku-getting-started-with-node].

-The whole deployment process should be as simple as the follwing three steps.
+The whole deployment process should be as simple as the follwing 3 steps.

 Login to Heroku: